-On Thursday 2 July, Henk Pijlman and Binne Visser signed an agreement for this.
-"The Northern Netherlands as a European example of cooperation between education and business."
+On Thursday, July 2, Henk Pijlman and Binne Visser signed an agreement for this purpose. ’’The Northern Netherlands as a European example of cooperation between education and business.''

-The labor market is shrinking and both the healthcare and technology sectors will each require four out of ten employees.
-"There are none, if you consider that five thousand jobs disappear every year in the Northern Netherlands due to demographic developments," said Henk Pijlman, chairman of the Executive Board of the University of Groningen.
-Hanze University Groningen.
-“It requires creative solutions to keep our knowledge economy at a high-quality and healthy level.
-Collaboration with the business community is then the obvious choice.”
-The high-tech companies of Innovatiecluster Drachten see that too.
+The job market is shrinking, and both the health care and engineering sectors will soon require four out of 10 employees each. ’’There aren't any, when you consider that five thousand jobs a year are disappearing in the Northern Netherlands because of demographic trends,'' said Henk Pijlman, chairman of the Executive Board of the Hanze University Groningen. ,,It requires creative solutions to keep our knowledge economy at a high and healthy level.
+Cooperation with the business community is then the obvious thing to do.’’
+The high-tech companies of Innovatiecluster Drachten also see this.
 They expect a decline in the number of applicants.
-According to Binne Visser, chairman of the collaborating high-tech companies, the population decline in the Northern Netherlands is underestimated. ,,Nobody notices because it is going so slowly, but the downward trend has started.
-In the coming years, many employees will retire and the influx of new, young people will lag behind the demand from the companies.”
+According to Binne Visser, chairman of the cooperating high-tech companies, the population decline in the Northern Netherlands is underestimated. ,,No one notices it because it is going so slowly, but the downward trend has begun.
+In the coming years, many employees will retire and the recruitment of new, young people will lag behind the demand from the companies.’’

 Working and teaching